PPC IN THE PAST

 But the biggest advantage of PPC of the past compared to today is cost.
 Back in the early days, some (many) people scoffed at the notion of paying a few pennies or a nickel a click.
 Particularly if you had effective SEO generating clicks for no cost (other than the labor necessary to gain higher rankings).
 However, new guys to the PPC game can’t even imagine that clicks could ever have been that inexpensive.

 Nowadays, the cost per click in all industries has skyrocketed.
-Furthermore, the strategies to make PPC more productive (more sales with less cost than when starting a new campaign) have gotten considerably more sophisticated.
+Furthermore, the strategies to make PPC more productive (more sales with less cost) have gotten considerably more sophisticated.

-The net result is that some number of average small businesses became disenchanted with PPC stating that “It doesn’t work anymore” or that “It’s too expensive.”
-Well, it’s certainly true that it’s no longer working for the person expressing the statement that it’s not working and it’s quite true that it’s more expensive.
+The net result is that some number of average small businesses have become disenchanted with PPC stating that “It doesn’t work anymore” or that “It’s too expensive.”
+Well, it’s certainly true that it’s no longer working for the person expressing the statement that it’s not working.
+And it’s quite true that it’s more expensive.
 But what’s missing from such complaints are “Why” did the costs go up?
 And the short answer is simple: PPC works.

 PPC does increase sales for those that know how to use it.
 In fact, it’s increased sales so substantially for so many businesses that they’ve been moving record amounts of money into digital advertising for years.
 But the guys who are winning with PPC are not doing the same type of advertising that was done 15 years ago, or 10 years ago, or 5 years ago or in many cases, what a number of advertisers were doing last year.
 In fact, the amount of ever-increasing ad choices and opportunities that Google has provided to better serve sophisticated players has had a dampening effect on their biggest potential market: small and medium-sized businesses.